TAMULib/CAP/contributor.md

 Desired Behavior:

-[A description the expected/desired behavior of the application]
+[A description of the expected/desired behavior of the application]

 Relevant Information: